Rangi42/polishedcrystal/README.md

    * Added X Spcl.
 Def
    * Copied most trainer levels and rosters from HGSS
    * Restored the Goldenrod City PokéCom Center from the Japanese version
-   * Added Viridian Forest, Pewter Museum, and Cerulean Cave from RBY
+   * Added Viridian Forest, Pewter Museum, Pokémon Mansion, and Cerulean Cave from RBY
    * Added Bellchime Trail, Seafoam Islands, and Seafoam Gym from HGSS
    * Added Elder trainer class from HGSS
    * Rematch Gym Leaders in the Fighting Dojo like in HGSS